-Dr. Laura Hill is the President & Chief Executive Office of The Center for Balanced Living.
+Dr. Laura Hill is a specialized eating disorder consultant on brain-based eating disorder treatment approaches to professionals globally.
 She is also a Clinical Assistant Professor in the Department of Psychiatry at The Ohio State University.

 In addition, Dr. Hill is the recipient of the Muskingum University Distinguished Service Award in 2014 and the NEDA 2011 Lori Irving Award for Excellence in Eating Disorders Prevention and Awareness.
-She is a 2012 TEDx speaker and has spoken internationally over the last 35 years.
+She was a 2012 TEDx speaker and has spoken internationally for over 35 years.

 She is the author of, “A Brain-Based Approach to Eating Disorder Treatment,” (Sept.
 2017) an interactive electronic text for treatment providers to integrate the brain bases of eating disorders into their ongoing treatment practices.